tremorlabs/tremor-npm/README.md

 ```tsx
 import '@tremor/react/dist/esm/tremor.css';
 ```
-*Note, if you are importing other CSS files along with `tremor.css`, make sure to add the above import statement at the end, in order to avoid unintentional CSS conflicts.*
+*Note, if you are importing other CSS files along with `tremor.css`, make sure to add the above import statement as the last one, in order to avoid unintentional CSS conflicts.*
 <br>

 Finally, run the dev server.